The Fair Maid of the West: Part 1

 The first part of The Fair Maid of the West opens in Plymouth, between two key events of the Anglo-Spanish War—after the English raid on Cádiz in 1596 and before the so-called "Islands Voyage," the English raid on the Azores in 1597.
 At the play's start, Bess Bridges is a young woman who works as a tapster in a Plymouth tavern; her beauty and charm and her reputation for chastity, "her modesty and fair demeanor," have made her a focus of attention for many male patrons.
 In particular, one Master Spencer has fallen in love with her, and she reciprocates his feelings—though Spencer's friend Master Goodlack cautions Spencer over Bess's low birth and her occupation.

-The early scenes portray the rough and tumble atmosphere of Bess's social millieu, as the town fills up with soldiers and sailors in preparation for the raid on the Azores.
+The early scenes portray the rough and tumble atmosphere of Bess's social milieu, as the town fills up with soldiers and sailors in preparation for the raid on the Azores.
 A man named Carroll insults and abuses Bess in the tavern; Spencer quarrels with him, fights him, and kills him.
 To avoid prosecution, Spencer and Goodlack leave with the departing fleet.
 Spencer sends Bess to a tavern he owns at Fowey in Cornwall (spelled "Foy" in the play); there she encounters Clem, the play's clown, who provides the comic relief of both parts.

 The tavern society in Fowey is as rough as that in Plymouth; in particular, a bully called Roughman disrupts the business at Bess's tavern.
 In the belief that bullies are generally cowards, Bess disguises herself as a man to confront and humiliate Roughman; in response, he reforms and becomes her brave and loyal follower.
 Goodlack returns from the Azores, in the false belief that Spencer has been killed in action.
 Spencer has named Bess his heir in his last will and testament—providing she has maintained her honor; otherwise the estate goes to Goodlack.
 With a strong financial motive to prove her unchaste, Goodlack tests Bess, insults and humiliates her; but she behaves with dignified restraint, winning his admiration.
 Under the mistaken impression of Spencer's death, Bess turns privateer: she uses her wealth to equip a ship, and leads Goodlack, Roughman, Clem and her crew in attacking Spanish and Turkish shipping.

 Spencer, meanwhile, has escaped the Spanish in the Azores and has made his way to Morocco.
 Bess and her crew stop in Mamorah, then the port city of Fez, for provisions; Mullisheg, the king of Fez, hears of her beauty and invites her party to his court. ("Mullisheg" is a corruption of Mulai Sheik, the title of three Moroccan rulers in Heywood's historical era.)
 Mullisheg is taken with Bess, but she retains her virtue and inspires Mullisheg to more noble and honorable behavior.
 Spencer meets his old friends; he and Bess marry under Mullisheg's sponsorship.